Control Plane System Requirements

 Kubernetes Ingress Controller

-The NVIDIA Run:ai control plane requires Kubernetes Ingress Controller to be installed.
+NVIDIA Run:ai cluster requires Kubernetes Ingress Controllerarrow-up-right to be installed on the Kubernetes cluster.

-There are many ways to install and configure different ingress controllers.
-The following shows a simple example to install and configure NGINX ingress controller using helm:
+There are multiple ways to install and configure an ingress controller.
+The following example demonstrates how to install and configure the HAProxyarrow-up-right ingress controller using helmarrow-up-right.

 Domain and Certificate Requirements